Now we'll go through the Cluster B Personality Disorders.

 There's also individual therapy.
 In that increasing coping skills, distress tolerance,

-mindfulness, affect regulation, and crisis managements.
+mindfulness, affect regulation, and crisis management.

-And many clinicians will experience a very strong counter transference
+And many clinicians will experience a very strong countertransference

 towards patients with borderline personality disorder.